gek169/Simple_ISA/README.md

 	asm_*- reserved namespace
 	VAR#- define a macro with syntax VAR#name#definition.
 The macro must be the only thing on the line.
 	!- string literal line.
 Must start at the beginning of a line with no preceding whitespace.
-		Macros are not expanded.
+		Macro names in a string literal are not expanded.
-	$- expands to the current position of the line counter as an unsigned short, but split into two bytes. if the line counter is at 0xe9f2 then $ will evaluate to '233,242' ASM_data_include- include a file as raw bytes in the output.
+	$- expands to the current position of the output counter as an unsigned short, but split into two bytes. if the output counter is at 0xe9f2 then $ will evaluate to '233,242'.
+Note that the output counter position is determined at the beginning of the current line.
+Also note that if the output counter is greater than 64k, the upper byte will be ignored- effectively trapping $ to the home region. you can also specify an amount to be added to the $ value with $+value+, where value is an integer literal (Not a macro)
+	@- expands to the current position of the output counter as a 24 bit unsigned integer.
+		Useful for section tags and fills and such.
+Has the same + syntax.
+Note that you *cannot* do %@% to avoid using $.
+	%- two of these defines a split directive. %0xff0A% will be split into 255,10.
+	ASM_data_include- include a file as raw bytes in the output.
 Macros are not expanded. bytes- include arbitrary bytes in the output file, 8 bit unsigned integers. shorts- include arbitrary pairs of bytes in the output file, 16 bit unsigned integers.